pvcraven/3d_graphics_class/source/assignments/assignment_02/assignment_02.rst

   Use primitives, the ability to move them and scale the objects to create something of your own design.
 * Upload the resulting Blender file here.
+* In the comments, please state if it is ok to show your work here, and if it is ok, how you'd like to be attributed.

 .. tip::